Antonio Zarro: Career

 His work has screened at the NY Film Festival, the Chicago Film Festival, the Virginia Festival of American Film, the Columbus Film Festival, Worldfest-Houston and Worldfest-Flagstaff.
 A few of Zarro's awards include: a student Academy Award, a Cine Golden Eagle, a Telly, an Addy, a Mercury Award, a Questar, an Aurora Award, an Axion and an Apex.
-He is a member of the Screen Actors Guild, acting in movies, television and the theatre.
+He is a member of the Screen Actors Guild, and he acts in movies, television and the theatre.
 In 1998, Zarro established the Zarro Acting Academy, training film actors on the East Coast.
 His classes have given numerous students a start in major motion pictures, prime time television and national cable shows.

 In addition, he taught as an adjunct instructor at Regent University (1989–1991) in Virginia Beach, Virginia and Old Dominion University (2001–2006) in Norfolk, Virginia.
 During his undergrad years, Zarro was President of the Communications chapter of Alpha Epsilon Rho and his video dramas won regional and national awards.
 In 1986, he wrote and directed a student film Bird in a Cage, which won a Student Academy Award.
 He has a BA from the University of Tulsa in Television and Theatre and an MA from Regent in Film.
 He made an uncredited appearance as a soldier in the Ted Turner film Gods and Generals.

-He is currently assistant professor of cinema-television at Palm Beach Atlantic University.
+He is currently an assistant professor of cinema-television at Palm Beach Atlantic University.